 Same Sex Adoption Cases

-The laws in many states are silent on the issue of adoption by gay and lesbian individuals, sometimes resulting same-sex adoption cases in court.
+The laws in many states are silent on the issue of adoption by gay and lesbian individuals, sometimes resulting in same-sex adoption cases in court.
 This matter was largely settled when the U.S. Supreme Court effectively legalized same-sex adoption in all 50 states in 2017 after overturning an Arkansas law banning adoption by same-sex couples.

 So while states are now broadly required to permit same-sex adoption, cases still crop up and certain restrictions still remain.
 The following is a discussion of same-sex adoption cases in the United States.